Drek282/PsychoStats/readme_heatmaps.txt

 11. If your heatmap doesn't match up with the overlay, try rotating the map 90°.

-Editing the heat.xml File:
+Adding the Overlay Data to the Database:

+A copy of the old heat.xml file is in the addons/heatmaps folder.
+However any heatmaps you wish to add should be added to the database.
+You no longer need to use that file.
+You can either add the overlay data to the heat.xml file then upload that through the admin control panel, or you can add the map overlay information one at a time through the admin control panel.

-What you need to do is go to the farthest map point in each map coordinate and use the "status" command, or the Admin Mod command "admin_userorigin [any unique part of your player name]", in the console to find your position.
+What you need to do is go to the farthest map point in each map coordinate for the farthest point on your map overlay image and use the "status" command, the "getpos" command for Half-Life 2 games, or the Admin Mod command "admin_userorigin [any unique part of your player name]", in the console to find your position.
 Note that you need to find the farthest visible point in each cardinal direction on your map even if those points are not in a playing area.
 You then use that position as the limits for your map in the heat.xml file.
 There are lots of examples there of how that should look.
 Your chances of getting those coordinates without using noclip are very small.

 For reference the absolute map coords for Half-Life maps are +/- 4096 for every axis, for Half-Life 2/Source they are +/- 16384 for every axis.